With ‘bravery’ as its new brand, Ukraine is turning advertising into a weapon

 Vogue’s profile of Zelenska, headlined “A Portrait of Bravery” and written by journalist Rachel Donadio, fits into a larger communication strategy, mounted by Ukraine’s government, that’s intended to keep the world focused on the country’s fight against Russian aggression.
 As part of that effort, Ukraine also initiated a nation branding campaign in April with the tagline “Bravery.
 To be Ukraine.”

-As a communications scholar, I have studied how former communist countries like Ukraine have used marketing strategies to burnish their international reputations over the past two decades – a practice known as nation branding.
+As a communications scholar, I have studied how former communist countries like Ukraine have used marketing strategies to burnish their international reputations over the past two decades–a practice known as nation branding.

 Ukraine, however, is the first country to launch an official nation branding campaign in the midst of war.
 For the first time, brand communication is a key part of a country’s response to a military invasion.